co822ee/eu_roadTraffic/README.md

 Here we publish the model framework with a subset of data (N=200) for test.
 The scripts for the model framework and validation can be found in `src/`.

+Spatial maps of traffic estimates summed across various buffer sizes are freely available on Google Earth Engine (GEE) for academic use, as detailed in the [Output section](#output-section).

 ## Project Structure